ministryofjustice/manage-recalls-e2e-tests/README.md

 PASSWORD=password123456
 ```

-#### Credentials source
-As e2e tests including login, valid user credentials and the necessary user role are required.
+As e2e tests include login, valid user credentials and the necessary user role are required.
 Locally these e2e tests run against the docker container `hmpps-auth-e2e`.
 As that runs with
 `SPRING_PROFILES_ACTIVE=dev` in the current latest image *only* the above `PPUD_USER` user is
 pre-defined with the required role, `MANAGE_RECALLS`.

 Team members on the project should have the appropriate role/s versus the deployed Dev instance,
-[manage-recalls dev](https://manage-recalls-dev.hmpps.service.justice.gov.uk/) but not for running
-these tests locally.
+[manage-recalls dev](https://manage-recalls-dev.hmpps.service.justice.gov.uk/) but not for running these tests locally.

-## Running the tests

 ### Local login
 However you run the tests (see below), you should be able to login at [manage-recalls](http://localhost:3000)
 with `PPUD_USER` / `password123456`.
 This user has the `MANAGE_RECALLS` role that allows access
 to the service.
 See above re. valid credentials.

+## Running the tests

 There are two options for running the tests locally: